 *This post may contain affiliate links.
 Meaning if you make a purchase, I will receive a kickback at no extra cost to you*

 Why We Should Be Cooking With Kids

 Cooking is something that I enjoy.
 I like getting in the kitchen and coming up with a fun recipe and then executing it.
 Sometimes they turn out great, other times we end up ordering pizza, but either way it is fun.
 Now that my daughter is getting a little older, I have been loving including her in the kitchen.
 She really enjoys cooking so it has been pretty easy.
 I love seeing how much fun she is having, and I get to know that she is learning at the same time!
 What is she learning though?
 What are the benefits of cooking with kids?

 While it may not be calculus, cooking with kids is a great way to teach math through a hands-on approach.
 Think about it, all of the measurements needed to complete a recipe; that is math!
 When I tell my daughter we need one tablespoon, she is learning counting and measurements!
 We always take the time to count out the things we are using.
 The other night we made garlic knots and she counts out the three we needed and put them on the cookie pan.
 It may seem small, but I see this as a way of learning practical applications of math without the kids even knowing they are learning!

 It Gives Them A Sense Of Pride

 Nothing beats that happy feeling when you create something yourself.
 Seeing my child’s face light up because she was able to help make dinner is an amazing feeling.
-Not only is she learning, she is growing her self confidence along the way.
+Not only is she learning, but she is also growing her self-confidence along the way.
 It is important that kids feel happy and accomplished even if it is something as simple as making spaghetti.
 We all want our kids to be confident in themselves right?
 So, get them in the kitchen and get to cooking!

 That All Important Bonding Time